 - Flight crews

 - Baggage handlers

-Non-passenger screening (NPS) was regulated by Transport Canada in 2004 to enhance both airport and civil aviation security.
+Transport Canada introduced non-passenger screening (NPS) regulations in 2004 to enhance both airport and civil aviation security.

-NPS continues to evolve as a program.
-The one constant is the cooperation needed between Screening Officers and non-passengers to make the process hassle-free.
-The vast majority of screenings at NPS are quick and routine, however non-passenger cooperation helps to ensure screenings are carried out quickly and efficiently for the benefit of everyone involved.
+NPS continues to evolve as a program; the one constant is the need for cooperation between screening officers and non-passengers to make the process hassle free.
+The vast majority of screenings are quick and routine, but mutual respect helps ensure a smoother process for everyone involved.
+Ultimately, non-passengers must comply with NPS or risk losing their access privileges.